icaros-usc/fairCB-dataset/README.md

 # Guide
+Dataset for user study in the paper [Fair Contextual Multi-Armed Bandits: Theory and Experiments](https://arxiv.org/pdf/1912.08055.pdf)

 ## Contents
-1. user study: User study conducted on AMTurk

-## Files
-### User Study
+### Figures

-Note: The necessary files are "objective_data/", "subjective_data/", and data_analysis.py

-Figures: Figures plotted by running data_analysis.py
+Figures plotted by running data_analysis.py

-Objective data:
+### Objective data
+Each .csv file in "objective data/" corresponds to a pair of users.

   - SET-A_CONTEXT = True, then for first set of 44 questions the agent picked player using FairCB and next set of 44 questions the agent picked player using non-contextual fair FTRL.
   - SET-B_CONTEXT = True, then for first set of 44 questions the agent picked player using non-contextual fair FTRL and next set of 44 questions the agent picked player using FairCB.
   - Set: Set number in ./questions.json